Alexander Duff (missionary): Legacy and influence

 Alexander Duff was incredibly influential in Indian education and government and set several precedents.
 Almost as soon as he arrived his evangelising changed Indian education: in 1832 another Scot, John Wilson (Scottish missionary) established a school in Bombay.
-Duff's methods were widely imitated and his cumulative twenty-five years in the subcontinent were largely characterized by the establishment of western-style educational institutions warmly received by Ram Mohan Roy.
+Duff's methods were widely imitated and his cumulative twenty-five years in the subcontinent were largely characterised by the establishment of western-style educational institutions warmly received by Ram Mohan Roy.
 Duff can be credited with creating a framework that influenced educational policy and practice during the nineteenth century and beyond.
 Since his schools catered mostly to the Hindu middle class, he was able to receive attention from the government which helped to spread his methods and ideas.
 Several other English schools were established because the General Assemblies Institution was so successful.
 The success and influence of Duff's college led to the founding of the Calcutta Medical College.
 Hindu scriptures forbid people of higher castes from touching dead bodies, which prevented medical students from performing cadaver dissections.
 Students from Duff's college expressed that their liberal, English education had "freed their minds from prejudice and the dissection of the human body was not objectionable to them."
 This new idea allowed higher caste Indians to pursue medical professions, therefore advancing healthcare in India.